truenas/documentation/content/en/docs/sharing/nfs/nfs-share.md

 To get started, make sure a
 <a href="/docs/initial-setup/storage/datasets">dataset has been created</a>.
-This dataset serves as the storage for the data that is going to be shared.
+This dataset serves as share data storage.
 If a dataset already exists, proceed to turning the NFS service on.

 ## NFS Service